kevdhan/Csharp_dotnet/README.md

 Journey of Csharp and .NET development

 Key Notes:
-1. When creating methods, be mindful that it does one function.
+1. When creating methods, be mindful that it does one function